 What is Six Sigma?

-Six Sigma is a continuous process improvement methodology, based on statistical concepts.
-It’s designed to increase company profitability - improve quality through the reduction of defects in a service’s or product’s lifecycle.
+Six Sigma is a continuous process improvement methodology based on statistical concepts.
+It increases company profitability through one key motivation: zero defects in a product’s lifecycle.

-Six Sigma companies such as General Motors and Motorola have made the methodology famous through successfully saving millions of dollars per year with it, and boasting quality levels of 3.3 defects per 1000 000 interactions.
+Companies using Six Sigma, e.g., General Electric and Motorola, made the methodology famous by saving millions of dollars a year.
+They also boast quality levels of 3.3 defects per 1000 000 opportunities.

 The name’s mathematical roots

 “Sigma” is a letter in the Greek alphabet: σ, used in statistics to represent the deviation from an expected outcome or the mean.

 Example If you flipped a coin 10, 100, 1000, or 10000 times, you’d expect the result to be 50-50% between heads and tails, so a mean of 50%.
 Though that seems a logical expectation, the actual result, if you conducted a trial and recorded the outputs, could appear, for example, like this:

 |No. of times a coin is flipped||No. of heads||No. of tails|